 All marine traffic, calling at South African ports or in transit about the coast, presents a risk of marine pollution resulting from collisions, groundings, oil cargo and bunker transfers, structural failure or any other number of maritime emergencies or accidents.
 Many cargoes carried by these vessels present an additional risk, as they may contain any number or combination of harmful substances and these marine pollutants generally threaten recreation areas, sea birds, marine life, coastal installations and fisheries.

-Experience has shown that large oil spills are coupled with some form of a casualty such as a grounding, hull failure, collision, etc. No two casualties (incidents) are the same and so response actions may vary considerably depending on the nature of the casualty, the type of oil that has been spilled, the location of the spill, hazardous cargo spilled, sea conditions, etc. To date no major spill has occurred from an offshore installation.
+Experience has shown that large oil spills are coupled with some form of a casualty such as a grounding, hull failure, collision, etc. No two casualties (incidents) are the same and so response actions may vary considerably depending on the nature of the casualty, the type of oil that has been spilled, the location of the spill, hazardous cargo spilled, sea conditions, etc. To date no major spill has occurred off the South African coast arising from an offshore installation.